How to Buy a Pear-Shaped Diamond

-Pear shaped diamonds have always been a unique and brilliant way to symbolize true love.
+Pear-shaped diamonds have always been a unique and brilliant way to symbolize true love.

-Hollywood actor Richard Burton once paid $1.1 million for a 69-carat, pear-shaped diamond cut by famous jeweler Harry Winston and presented it to his wife Elizabeth Taylor, the academy award winning actress and fashion icon.
+Hollywood actor Richard Burton once paid $1.1 million for a 69-carat, pear-shaped diamond cut by famous jeweler Harry Winston and presented it to his wife Elizabeth Taylor, the academy award-winning actress and fashion icon.

 The incredible stone graced her neck in several public appearances and eventually became the centerpiece of a gorgeous Cartier ring.
 While their famously stormy relationship faded from the public eye many years ago, the Taylor Burton diamond made a permanent impression.

-While choosing an enormous, million dollar diamond for Elizabeth Taylor may be a no-brainer, choosing a pear-shaped or teardrop diamond engagement ring for your fiancée takes confidence.
+While choosing an enormous, million-dollar diamond for Elizabeth Taylor may be a no-brainer, choosing a pear-shaped or teardrop diamond engagement ring for your fiancée takes confidence.

 Why?
-Because the most common choice for diamond engagement rings are round shaped diamonds.
+Because the most common choice for diamond engagement rings is round shaped diamonds.
 In fact, only 3-5% of Ritani diamond engagement rings feature pear-shaped center stones, making them a truly a unique and distinctive choice.

-To take the guesswork out of choosing one of these unique stones, we’ve answered some of the most common questions diamond buyers ask about pear shaped diamonds.
+To take the guesswork out of choosing one of these unique stones, we’ve answered some of the most common questions diamond buyers ask about pear-shaped diamonds.

-What is a pear shaped diamond?
+What is a pear-shaped diamond?

-A pear shaped diamond is also called a teardrop diamond because of its rounded shape which narrows into a point at the top or bottom.
+A pear-shaped diamond is also called a teardrop diamond because of its rounded shape which narrows into a point at the top or bottom.
 It is a modified brilliant round cut (which contains all 58 facets of a typical brilliant round diamond) on one end and the pointed tip (reminiscent of a marquise shape) on the other end.

 Anatomy of a Pear Shaped Diamond